-Appflow functionality is deprecated in Ionic CLI.
+Following previous deprecation announcements, Appflow functionality has been removed from the Ionic CLI.
 Please visit our migration guide for further details on migrating to Ionic Cloud CLI.

 It is possible to trigger Package builds on Appflow directly from the CLI.
 This is extremely useful if you need to integrate the Package build step as part of an existing external CI/CD process.

 Upgrade the Ionic CLI to at least version

 To trigger Package builds on Appflow from the Ionic CLI, a proper subscription to run Package builds is needed.